Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-The thermal responses concerning nonequilibrium heat transport in a biological tissue, taking into account the second-order effects in lagging, is studied in~\cite{Liu20152}.
-Strictly speaking, the non-Fourier bio-heat transfer equation containing the mixed-derivative terms and the high-order derivatives of temperature relative to the time has been established.
-To conquer the mathematical difficulties of this non-linear DPL (NDPL) problem, a hybrid scheme of the Laplace transform and the modified discretization technique~\cite{KLiu2011} in conjunction with the hyperbolic shape functions is used to treat the present problem.
-It is confirmed that although the difference between the temperature obtained from the higher-order NDPL and the DPL equation is extremely low, there exists an apparent deviation within the computed results of the thermal damages via the Arrhenius equation.
-This is ascribed to the strong non-linearity behavior of the Arrhenius equation as a function of temperature.
+The thermal responses concerning nonequilibrium heat transport in biological tissue, taking into account the second-order effects in lagging, are studied in \cite{Liu20152}.
+Strictly speaking, the non-Fourier bioheat transfer equation containing the mixed-derivative terms and the higher-order derivatives of temperature relative to the time has been established.} To overcome the mathematical difficulties of this nonlinear DPL (NDPL) problem, a hybrid scheme of the Laplace transform, and the modified discretization technique \cite{KLiu2011} in conjunction with the hyperbolic shape functions is used to treat the present problem.
+It is confirmed that although the difference between the temperature obtained from the higher-order NDPL and the DPL equation seems negligible, there exists an apparent deviation within the computed results of the thermal damages via the Arrhenius equation.
+This is ascribed to the nonlinear behavior of the Arrhenius equation as a function of temperature.}